Squareness for the Monopole-Dimer model: Monopole-Dimer Model on Dicots

 \begin{ques} Classify all dicots $\dicot{G}$ with arbitrary weights such that $\dicotpf{Z}(\dicot{G})$ is a positive polynomial,i.e. all monopole-dimer configurations contribute with a positive sign. \end{ques}

-We note that planarity is not the correct condition for dicots.
-For example, no choice of orientation of the solid edges in Example~\ref{eg:complete-dicot-2} will make the partition function $\dicotpf{Z} (\dicot{D}_2)$ a positive polynomial.
+We note that complete dicots do not satisfy this condition.
+For example, no choice of orientation of the solid edges in Example~\ref{eg:complete-dicot-2} will make the partition function $\dicotpf{Z} (\dicot{D}_{2,2})$ a positive polynomial.
 We will give a nontrivial example of a family of such graphs which are nonplanar in Section~\ref{sec:wheel}.